cassiatorczon/cis1904-spring25/week11/homework/instructions.md

 statements are true or false, and fill in the corresponding variable in `Exercises.hs`.

-1. `readFile` will error out if given a file name that does not exist.
+1. `readFile` will throw an exception if given the name of a file that does not exist.

-2. `writeFile` will error out if given a file name that does not exist.
+2. `writeFile` will throw an exception if given the name of a file that does not exist.

 3. `writeFile` will overwrite the contents of an existing file.